 - Equal Opportunities E-learning Package

-The team is led by Dr David Eadington, with senior support provided by three Associate Postgraduate Deans and a Business Manager.
+The team is led by Dr David Eadington, with senior support provided by three Associate Deans and a Business Manager.

 Key Team Contacts